-As everyone knows it’s very important to stay up-to-date with new technologies and developments.
-However, I think it’s also important to have a look at old(er), still relevant technologies now and again.
-Just because a technology is not ‚hip‘ at the moment doesn’t mean it cannot help you to become a better engineer.
+As everyone knows, it’s very important to stay up-to-date with new technologies and developments.
+However, I think it’s also significant to have a look at old(er), still relevant technologies now and again.
+Just because a technology is not ‚ hip‘at the moment doesn’t mean it cannot help you to become a better engineer.
 You can either use it directly or learn from its concepts.

 How do you go about continuing to develop your professional skills and knowledge?